johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 are presented here in CamelCase, such as `HttpOnly` or `SameSite`, any case is accepted.
 E.g., `httponly`, `Httponly`, `hTTPoNLY`, etc.

-Servers SHOULD NOT include more than one `Set-Cookie` header field in the same response with the same cookie-name.
+Servers MUST NOT include more than one `Set-Cookie` header field in the same response with the same cookie-name.
 (See {{set-cookie}} for how user agents handle this case.)